mdrakiburrahman/openshift-vsphere-install/README.md

     -Force:$true `
     -SafeModeAdministratorPassword $secureDomainAdminPassword

-# Reboots - takes 2-3 mins at "Please wait for the Group Policy Client" - it's normal for GPO Policiy initialization
+# Reboots - takes 2-3 mins at "Please wait for the Group Policy Client" - it's normal for GPO Policy initialization
 ```

 Now we can sign-in as Domain Admin `fg\Administrator` to RDP.